adrian-jaques-b/t5-question-generation/misc/squad_sentence_level_evaluation/README.md

 ```
 In our evaluation script, we normalize the model prediction following NQG pipeline when we compute sentence-level metric but the question-level metric relies on raw references.

-### Question Level Metric
+### Answer Level Metric
-If the model is conditioned by the answer and can generate diverse question within a sentence, we can conduct question-level metric.
+If the model is conditioned by the answer and can generate diverse answer within a sentence, we can conduct question-level metric.
 Essentially,
 we can compute the sequence metric per question, and this should be more challenging yet realistic metric than the sentence-level metric.
 In our script, we don't apply the NQG's normalization and compute the metric on the raw reference.